pjf/skyrim-requiem-wine/README.md

 **License**

 This entire guide is [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) pjf.
 You should feel to share, adapt, and modify this post under the terms of this license.
 That includes linking in sidebars, including in larger works, adding to other guides, correcting, publishing, redistributing, or otherwise using it to make the world a better place.
 No additional permission is necessary, and attribution can just be made to 'pjf'.

+This guide is [available on github](https://github.com/pjf/skyrim-requiem-wine).
+Patches and updates are very welcome, and I recommend checking out the github version as it tends to be the most up-to-date.

 Thanks for reading along, and may you visit Tamriel using Linux today!